Yoga is a non competitive activity

 What if I have any medical conditions?

-If you are suffering from any medical conditions or taking medication then please consult your doctor prior to undertaking any new exercise programme.
+If you are suffering from any medical conditions or taking medication then please consult your doctor prior to undertaking any new exercise program.

 Some classes are unsuitable for specific medical conditions so please discuss this with the tutor of the class before attending.
 Always inform your instructor before any class/session, if there is something you think they should know or that might affect your practise.